chain-ml/council-writing-assistant/docs/6_agent.md

 From the simple games of the 1950s to the immersive digital worlds of today, the history of video games is a testament to the power of innovation and creativity.
 As we look to the future, it's exciting to imagine what the next chapter in this dynamic industry will bring.
 ```

-## Remarks
+## Conclusion

-After a second iteration, the Article is expanded.
-Feel free to keep exploring this example in the notebook [run_agent.ipynb](../run_agent.ipynb)
+This marks the end of the tutorial.
+Feel free to keep exploring this example in the notebook [run_agent.ipynb](../run_agent.ipynb) by asking for more edits.
+You can also try running the Agent with your own request.
+Thanks for reading!